AlexTech314/LiquibaseRDS/API.md

 ```

 - *Type:* aws-cdk-lib.aws_ec2.IVpc

-VPC where the CodeBuild project should run.
+- *Default:* Uses the VPC from the RDS instance

-Must be the same VPC as the RDS instance for private connectivity.
+VPC to connect to - required if using a cluster.

 ---